-- The previous Sections used the term "IT product".
-The CC is flexible in what to evaluate and is therefore not tied to the boundaries of IT products.
-Instead of the term IT product, the CC uses the term "TOE" (Target of Evaluation). - A TOE is defined as a set of software, firmware and/or hardware possibly accompanied by guidance. - While there are cases where a TOE consists of an IT product, this need not be the case.
-The TOE may be an IT product, a part of an IT product, a set of IT products, a unique technology that may never be made into a product, or a combination of these. - As far as the CC is concerned, the precise relation between the TOE and any IT products is only important in one aspect: the evaluation of a TOE containing only part of an IT product should not be misrepresented as the evaluation of the entire IT product. - 165 Examples of TOEs include: - A software application; - An operating system; - A software application in combination with an operating system; - A software application in combination with an operating system and a workstation; - An operating system in combination with a workstation; - A smart card integrated circuit; - The cryptographic co-processor of a smart card integrated circuit; - A Local Area Network including all terminals, servers, network equipment and software; - A database application excluding the remote client software normally associated with that database application;
+- The CC is flexible in what to evaluate and is therefore not tied to the boundaries of IT products as commonly understood.
+Therefore in the context of evaluation, the CC uses the term "TOE" (Target of Evaluation). - A TOE is defined as a set of software, firmware and/or hardware possibly accompanied by guidance. - While there are cases where a TOE consists of an IT product, this need not be the case.
+The TOE may be an IT product, a part of an IT product, a set of IT products, a unique technology that may never be made into a product, or a combination of these. - As far as the CC is concerned, the precise relation between the TOE and any IT products is only important in one aspect: the evaluation of a TOE containing only part of an IT product should not be misrepresented as the evaluation of the entire IT product. - 183 Examples of TOEs include: - A software application; - An operating system; - A software application in combination with an operating system; - A software application in combination with an operating system and a workstation; - An operating system in combination with a workstation; - A smart card integrated circuit; - The cryptographic co-processor of a smart card integrated circuit; - A Local Area Network including all terminals, servers, network equipment and software; - A database application excluding the remote client software normally associated with that database application.